theemadnes/asm-mci-whereami-sample/README.md

 ### setup

-already have two clusters
+have two clusters
 - autopilot-cluster-1
-- autopilot-cluster-2
+- autopilot-cluster-3

-> needed to create autopilot-cluster-3 since 1 and 2 where in the same region
+> note that `cluster-3` is referred to by environment variable `CLUSTER_2` - sorry

 going to need to set up MCS and ingress-gateway service
 ```